PLEASE SELECT FROM ONE OF THE COURSE CATEGORIES BELOW TO VIEW COURSE INFORMATION

 image

 This course is for trained RTW Coordinators requiring a ‘refresh’ which includes the following topics: an overview of workers’ compensation eligibility and entitlements.
+Following the principles of effective injury management, those involved in the return to work process will be equipped with the tools to effectively meet the return-to-work obligations under the WIRC Act 2013.

 image